Do Spatial Descriptors Improve Multi-DoF Finger Movement Decoding from HD sEMG?: Materials and Methods

 \subsection{Multichannel Linear Descriptors (MLD)}

-Researchers originally developed the multichannel linear descriptors (MLD) framework for multichannel EEG analysis as a linear and physically interpretable method to describe global functional brain states \cite{Wackermann1999, Wackermann2007}.
-The framework summarizes the spatial distribution of multichannel signals through a compact set of descriptors with clear physical meaning, providing an efficient representation of spatial information.
-The present study adapts the MLD framework to HD sEMG to characterize muscle activation patterns.
-The multichannel linear descriptors-based block field method (MLD-BFM) segments the electrode grid into spatial regions and extracts MLD features from each block \cite{Peng2025}, enabling a structured and localized description of the spatial organization of muscular activity associated with different hand movements.
+The multichannel linear descriptors (MLD) framework was originally proposed for multichannel EEG analysis as a linear and physically interpretable approach to characterize global brain states \cite{Wackermann1999, Wackermann2007}.
+It summarizes the spatial distribution of multichannel signals using a compact set of descriptors with clear physical meaning.
+In this study, the framework was adapted to HD sEMG to characterize muscle activation patterns.
+The multichannel linear descriptors–based block field method (MLD-BFM) segments the electrode grid into spatial regions and extracts MLD features from each block \cite{Peng2025}, enabling a structured and localized representation of the spatial organization of muscular activity during different hand movements.

 To formalize the feature computation, the analysis represents the HD sEMG signals in matrix form.
 The matrix $ X_{w,b} \in \mathbb{R}^{L \times K} $ describes the spatiotemporal segment associated with block $ b $ during temporal window $ w $, where $ K = B^2 $ denotes the number of channels within the block and $ L $ represents the number of temporal samples.
 Each entry $ X_{w,b}(t,k) $ contains the signal value at the $ t $-th time index ($ 1 \leq t \leq L $) and the $ k $-th channel ($ 1 \leq k \leq K $) in this segment.